Rio Lagartos is best place for birdwatching and birding tours on the Yucatan Penisula.

 Large quantities are here throughout the summer.

-In the fall and winter the flock disperses along the coast for feeding opportunities,seldom with large concentrations in any one place.
+In the fall and winter the flock disperses along the coast for feeding opportunities, seldom with large concentrations in any one place.
+The feeding opportunities here insure that we always have flamingos but not enough to support the entire Yucatan flock for the whole year.
+There are areas along the coast where they disappear completely at times.

 MORE FLAMINGO INFORMATION & PHOTOS